orbitaldot/UTMC/README.md

-This is a mod for Undertale v1.08 that I threw together in order to properly learn [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool) and to explore the extent of what is possible with it.
-Essentially, it's an experimental attempt at using Undertale's RPG "engine" for a sandbox mining game.
+Attempt at using Undertale's RPG "engine" for a sandbox mining game.

 <img src="images/minecart.png" width="320">

 ## Installation

+You need to own a copy of UNDERTALE v1.08 for this.

 Download "UTMC.zip" from the latest release to follow the instructions.